rgknp/AIDayLabs/lab02.2-building_bots/1_Topics_and_Regex.md

 * Pick the **Empty** project template.
 * Select **No Authentication**, if it isn't selected already.

-**Note**: The locally built packages and the ones published to NuGet are sometimes out of sync, due to the product still being in prerelease This is why you need to build the SDK in Lab 1.1.
+**Note**: The locally built packages and the ones published to NuGet.org are sometimes out of sync, due to the product still being in prerelease.
+This is why you **need** to build the SDK and the local packages in Lab 1.1.

-You will need to add some references by right-clicking "Dependencies" in your Solution Explorer and select "Add reference."
-These are prerelease packages and includes references to other Botbuilder packages that you will need (refer [here](https://docs.microsoft.com/en-us/nuget/tools/package-manager-ui#package-sources) if you need help):
+Right-click on the solution in Solution Explorer and select "Manage NuGet Packages for Solution."
+In the top right of the new window, you will need to change the Package source to "botbuilder-dotnet."
+Make sure you check the box "Include prerelease" and are on the "Browse" tab.
+Install all of the packages, starting with "Microsoft.Bot.Builder."
+Under Dependencies > NuGet in your Solution Explorer, you should see the following packages:

 * Microsoft.Bot.Builder.Integration.AspNet.Core
 * Microsoft.Bot.Builder
 * Microsoft.Bot.Builder.Core